Henry Mora Jiménez

 Henry Mora Jiménez (born 19 April 1959) is a Costa Rican economist and political activist.
-Mora is a member of the 2014-2018 Legislative Assembly of Costa Rica, serving with the Citizens' Action Party.
+Mora was a member of the 2014-2018 Legislative Assembly of Costa Rica, serving with the Citizens' Action Party.
 He was the President of the Legislative Assembly of Costa Rica from 2014 to 2015.

 Education and early career

 Mora earned a licentiate in economics at the University of Costa Rica with an emphases on statistics.
 From the National University of Costa Rica, Mora earned a Master's in political economics.
 He has postgraduate studies in Applied Economics at the Catholic University in Brabant (province) Netherlands.
 He earned a doctorate in Business and Economic Science from the Latin American University of Science and Technology in Costa Rica, and then studied as a post-doctorate in public goods at Tilburg University in Netherlands.